mjhanninen/nreplops-tool/man/nr.1.md

 :   Runs in the shebang mode.

-    Allows only those options and arguments that are safe to use while running within a shebang context (i.e. when invoked through `#!`).

 **\--timeout** _seconds_

-:   Aborts the execution after the given _seconds_ has elapsed if it has not
+:   Aborts the program execution after _seconds_ have elapsed unless the
-    completed before.
+    program has managed complete otherwise before it.

-    The duration is measured from the very start of the program execution and includes, for example, the time elapsed waiting for the port file (see the **\--port-file** option).
+    The duration is measured from the very start of the program execution and includes, for example, the time elapsed while waiting for the port file to appear (see the **\--port-file** option).

 **-V**, **\--version**